small-scaled skink of northern coastal forest edges

 Diet

 Insectivorous.
-Feeds on insects, spiders, wētā, and other small invertebrates.
-Also eats fruit and berries when available.
-A diurnal skink that basks in the sun on rocks and logs.
+Feeds on insects, spiders, wētā, and small invertebrates.
+Also eats fruit and berries.
+Diurnal skink basking in sun on rocks.

 Habitat

 Montane forests, scrublands, and rocky outcrops.
 Prefers rocks and logs for basking with dense vegetation for cover.
-Often found in the high country, basking on sun-warmed rocks.
+Often found in high country.

 Range

-Found only in the North Island, particularly in the central and southern regions.
-Most common in the Ruahine and Tararua ranges, and the Wellington region.
-One of the most restricted ranges of any North Island skink.
+Found only in central and southern North Island.
+Most common in Ruahine and Tararua ranges, and Wellington region.
+One of most restricted ranges.

 Endemism